 Anyone in the management consulting industry knows that today’s firms face a host of business challenges, some age-old and some brand new.

-The forces driving change are many and various.
+The forces driving change are numerous and vary.
 Disruptive technology, the rise of new business models, and the pressures exerted by intense global competition are transforming the marketplace.
 And this is coupled with the monumental disarray introduced by the COVID-19 pandemic.
 At Hinge, we wanted to build a focused understanding of the top issues that are occupying firms—and what that means for the industry at large.
 So we included this as a part of our 2021 High Growth Study.

 Diving into the Research